DillusPickle/DillusPickle/README.md

 - 👋 Hi, I’m @DillusPickle
-- 👀 I’m interested in software development and modding games
+- 👀 I’m interested in web dev
-- 🌱 I’m currently learning flask
+- 🌱 I’m currently learning ReactJS

 <!---
 DillusPickle/DillusPickle is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.